larryenvacances/theater-seats/README.md

 # Data seeding

 - You will notice that some data is seeded on the bootstrap of the application.
 The movie "Silence of the Lambdas" is visible from DateTime.Now - 10 days until DateTime.Now + 10 days, to make testing easier.
+- The swagger ui will allow you to insert some data to your liking.
+It is my "lazy" implementation of the admin page that lets users create movies, for example.

 # Further reading